atao60/systemjs0_20-transpile-on-browser/README.md

 * Add your packages
 * Write your code

-> See note below about `dev` profile with Firefox to avoid blocking CORS errors.
+> See below about `dev` profile with Firefox to avoid blocking CORS errors.

 Technical points
 ------